-How to Evaluate a CRM System: A Practical Framework for Service Businesses
+How to Evaluate a CRM: What Actually Matters for Service Businesses

 A practical framework for choosing a CRM that actually works in real operations — not just in demos.